 Federal loans generally have origination fees, but are available to students regardless of income.

-2 Interest rates for the Fixed and Deferred Repayment Options are higher than for loans with the Interest Repayment Option.
+2 Interest rates for the Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.

 Variable rates may increase after consummation.